Stephen-Seo/TurnBasedMinecraftMod/tbmm-docs/docs/server_config.md

 ![tbm-edit custom editing](tbm-edit-custom-editing.jpg)

 Make your changes and click on "Finished Editing", and any mob with that exact name will have these battle settings applied.

+!!! note
-Note that these settings are also in the server-side config.
+    These settings are also in the server-side config.

 ## Other Things to Know